Toshiki Kaifu: Political career

+Premiership (1989–1991)

 On 10 August 1991, Kaifu became the first leader of a major country to make an official visit to China and break China's diplomatic isolation after the 1989 Tiananmen Square protests and massacre.
 Kaifu ended Japan's participation in economic sanctions against China and offered $949.9 million in loans and an additional $1.5 million in emergency aid following flood damage in southern China in June and July.
 In 1991 he sent the Maritime Self-Defense Force to the Persian Gulf in the wake of the Gulf War.

 Throughout his two Cabinets, Kaifu's faction was too small to push through the reforms he sought, and the continuing repercussions of the Sagawa Express scandal caused problems.
 He resigned in November 1991 and was replaced by Kiichi Miyazawa.

 In 1994, he left the LDP to become head of the newly-founded New Frontier Party.
-He supported Ichirō Ozawa's party until he returned to LDP in 2003.
+He was then nominated by Ichirō Ozawa and Tsutomu Hata as prime minister in June 1994 against the LDP-Socialist coalition candidate Tomiichi Murayama but lost in the Diet vote.
+He supported Ozawa's party until he returned to LDP in 2003.
 He was defeated in the election of 2009 by DPJ candidate Mitsunori Okamoto, which witnessed the end of almost uninterrupted LDP dominance since 1955.
 At the time of his defeat, he was the longest-serving member of the lower house of the Diet, and he was also the first former prime minister to be defeated at a re-election since 1963.

+Personal life

+On 17 November 1957, Kaifu married Sachiyo Yanagihara (born 30 April 1933), a female assistant to Member of the House of Representatives.
+The couple had a son, Masaki, and a daughter, Mutsumi.

 Death

-Kaifu was the last surviving former Japanese prime minister who had served in the 1980s.
-He died from pneumonia on 9 January 2022 at a Tokyo hospital, at the age of 91.
+Kaifu died of pneumonia at a Tokyo hospital on 9 January 2022, at the age of 91.
 The announcement of his death to the media was delayed until 14 January.